GenericMappingTools/pygmt/README.rst

 Warning
 -------

-**This package in very early stages of design.**
+**This package in early stages of design and implementation.**

-We welcome feedback and ideas through
+We welcome any feedback and ideas through
 `Github issues <https://github.com/GenericMappingTools/gmt-python/issues>`__.